-- 1. Direct investments in corporate loans.
-When the Fund invests as an initial investor in a new corporate loan, the investment may be made at a discount to par.
-This means that the Fund receives a return at the full interest rate for the corporate loan, which incorporates the discount. - 2.
-Assignments of corporate loans.
+1. Assignments of corporate loans.
 If the Fund purchases an assignment of a corporate loan, the Fund will assume the position of the original investor.
 The Fund will have the right to receive payments directly from the corporate borrower and to enforce its contractual rights directly against the corporate borrower.
 The purchase may be made at a discount to par.
-This means that the Fund receives a return at the full interest rate for the corporate loan, which incorporates the discount. - 3.
-Participation interests in corporate loans.
+This means that the

+Fund receives a return at the full interest rate for the corporate loan rather than a discounted rate.

+- 2. Participation interests in corporate loans.
 In contrast to the purchase of an assignment, if the Fund purchases a participation interest either from a lender or a participant, the Fund typically will have established a direct contractual relationship with the seller of the participation interest, but not with the corporate borrower.
 Consequently, the Fund is subject to the credit risk of the lender or participant who sold the participation interest to the Fund, in addition to the usual credit risk of the corporate borrower.
 Therefore, when the Fund considers an investment in corporate loans through the purchase of participation interests, its investment manager will take into account the creditworthiness of the Agent Bank and any lenders and participants interposed between the Fund and the corporate borrower.
 These parties are referred to as intermediate participants.
-Additionally, the Fund will consider that there may be limitations on the Fund's ability to vote on amendments to the borrower's underlying loan agreement.
+Additionally, the Fund will consider that there may be limitations on the Fund's ability to vote on amendments to the borrower's underlying loan agreement. - 3.
+Direct investments in corporate loans.
+When the Fund invests as an initial investor in a new corporate loan, the investment may be made at a discount to par.
+This means that the Fund receives a return at the full interest rate for the corporate loan, which incorporates the discount.